26. Start of Season 3

 A New Defender

 A late signing was Pin Saren from Second Division outfit, CMAC United, who has hopefully completed the defensive jigsaw for the new season.
 One of the core reasons we failed to hold onto top spot was that the cover for our main two DC's, Daravon and Khemarin were inadequate and found wanting against good strikers.
-Hopefully Pin Saren will be able to hold our defence together.
+Hopefully Pin Saren will be able to hold our defence together when called upon.

 Season 3 Match 1 Vishaka v EDC 19/03/22